caveman

 Caveman strips the fluff from Claude Code responses.
 Install it with one command, activate with /caveman, and your AI assistant drops the pleasantries, hedging, and filler words while keeping full technical accuracy.
 Average savings: 65% fewer output tokens.

-Three intensity levels: Lite keeps it professional but terse, Full drops articles and uses fragments, Ultra goes telegraphic.
+Multiple intensity levels: Lite stays professional but terse, Full drops articles and uses fragments, Ultra goes telegraphic, and Wenyan variants compress into classical Chinese.
 Code blocks, error messages, git commits, and technical terms pass through untouched.
-Only the natural language gets compressed.
-A companion tool (caveman-compress) rewrites your CLAUDE.md and memory files to cut input tokens too.
+Version 2 added a compression engine that squeezes model input as well: tool outputs, logs, and JSON get compacted before they hit your context window, and a companion tool rewrites your CLAUDE.md and memory files to cut input tokens too.

-Works across 40+ AI coding agents, not just Claude Code.
+It works across 30+ AI coding agents, not just Claude Code.
 Cursor, Copilot, Windsurf, Cline, Codex, all supported.
 Heavy token users will feel the difference in both speed and cost.

 Get tools like this every Wednesday